-A judge failed to disclose his economic interest in, and monthly payments from, an indigent defense contract on his Statements of Economic Interests for four years and to disqualify himself in matters involving his former partners in the indigent defense contract.
+A judge failed to disqualify himself from vehicle code violation matters involving friends and took actions in other cases after he was disqualified.
 Com. on Jud.
-Performance, Decision and Order Imposing Public Censure and Bar of Former Judge Marc A. Garcia (2015) pp. 7-8.
+Performance, Decision and Order Imposing Public Censure and Barring Judge James R. Simpson from Receiving Assignments (2002) pp. 2-4, 7.

 A judge assigned cases of an attorney with whom he was engaged in a sexual relationship to other judges after disqualifying himself.
 Com. on Jud.
 Performance, Decision and Order Imposing Censure on Judge Scott Steiner (2014) pp. 4-5.

-A judge failed to disclose on the record when he actively considered a run for district attorney.
+A judge failed to disqualify himself from matters in which he had previously been involved as a fiduciary.
 Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment of Former Judge Paul E. Zellerbach (2011) pp. 3-4.
+Performance, Decision and Order Imposing Public Censure and Barring Former Judge William H. Sullivan from Receiving Assignments (2002) pp. 12-13.